 CRC submitted a revised final Proposed Rolling Baseline Schedule (PRBS) on May 4, 2015, which was "Accepted as Noted" by MWAA on May 12, 2015.
 The PRBS reflected progress through February 28, 2015 with an agreed revised Scheduled Substantial Completion Date (SSCD) of August 7, 2019 which incorporates the thirteen month time extension.
-CRC's November 2015 Monthly Schedule Update was submitted on December 7, 2015.
-The Monthly Schedule Update reflected August 20, 2019 for the Project SSCD, which represents a thirteen day delay to the contractual SSCD The November 2015 Monthly Schedule Update submittal was "Accepted as Noted."
+CRC's December 2015 Monthly Schedule Update was submitted on January 8, 2016, with a forecasted SSCD of August 18, 2019 which represents a slippage of 11 calendar days to the contractual SSCD.
+The December 2015 Monthly Schedule Update submittal was "Accepted as Noted" with MWAA highlighting the Authority's concerns regarding CRC's underperformance.
+In response, CRC has added crews and set aggressive goals.